John Seville Higgins: Biography

 Higgins was born on April 14, 1904, in London, England.
 He studied at Oberlin College and graduated in 1928.
 He trained for the ordained ministry at the Western Theological Seminary and graduated in 1931.
-He was ordained deacon on May 1, 1931, and priest on November 1 of the same year.
+He was made deacon on May 1, 1931, and ordained priest on November 1 of the same year.
 He served parishes in Nevada, Illinois and Minnesota and in 1948 became rector of St Martin's Church in Providence, Rhode Island.

-He was elected Bishop Coadjutor of Rhode Island in November 1952 and consecrated on February 4, 1953, by Presiding Bishop Henry Knox Sherrill.
+He was elected Bishop Coadjutor of Rhode Island in November 1952 and consecrated on February 4, 1953, with Presiding Bishop Henry Knox Sherrill as chief consecrator.
 He succeeded Granville Bennett as diocesan Bishop of Rhode Island on January 1, 1955.
-During his time as bishop, particularly in the 50s, the diocese experienced rapid growth.
+During his time as bishop, particularly in the 1950s, the diocese experienced rapid growth.
 Bishop Higgins was also instrumental in rebuilding of the diocesan headquarters in Providence.
 His spirit of ecumenism was effective in creating the Rhode Island State Council of Churches.
-He retired on June 1, 1972, and died 20 years later in 1992.
+He retired on June 1, 1972, and died in 1992.